lior-abadi/damn-vulnerable-defi-solutions/README.md

         await drainSources();

 ### Learnings - Mitigations
 - The main vulnerability in here is the Web2-side of the project.
-While using sensible data, it is advised to use one way encoded formats of that data in order to prevent this scenarios.
+While using sensitive data, it is advised to use one way encoded formats of that data in order to prevent this scenarios.
 - Knowing how and what information is available to be queried from our server also helps.

 **The contracts are not always the weak point!**